Analysis | The Future of Europe Could Be Decided in Poland

 For the past decade, Hungary’s prime minister, Viktor Orban, has been flouting these principles in the name of “illiberalism.”
 And for half a decade, Poland has been inching in the same direction, by whittling away at the independence of its judiciary and more.
 But Poland, more than Hungary, could yet change course.
-And that could start on Sunday.
+And that may have started on Sunday.

-That’s when the first round of Poland’s presidential election takes place.
-It pits the incumbent, Andrzej Duda, against a gaggle of challengers.
+That’s when the first round of Poland’s presidential election took place.
+It pitted the incumbent, Andrzej Duda, against a gaggle of challengers.
 A Polish president isn’t allowed to belong to a party.
 But Duda used to be a member of the ruling Law & Justice Party (PiS), enjoys its unambiguous support, waves through its legislation and evangelizes its nationalist, populist and anti-Brussels message.
-If Duda wins a majority, Poland will stay on its “Hungarian” path.
+If Duda had won a majority, Poland would have stayed on its “Hungarian” path.

-But, according to polls, Duda will secure only about 40% of the vote, thus sending the election into a second round on July 12.
-At that point, all those voters who want change are likely to converge around the strongest challenger, Rafal Trzaskowski, the popular mayor of Warsaw.
+Instead, Duda only got 42.9%, thus sending the election into a second round on July 12.
+And at that point, all those voters who want change are likely to converge around the strongest challenger, Rafal Trzaskowski, the popular mayor of Warsaw, who came in second with 30.3% yesterday.
 Liberal, cosmopolitan and pro-European, he seems like a perfect foil for Duda and the reactionary PiS mentality.

 The mere possibility of such a change shows how Poland differs from Hungary.
 In Budapest, Orban’s right-wing party, called Fidesz, has a constitutional supermajority in parliament and rules without regard for any opposition.
 Orban has in effect neutered the country’s judges, universities and newspapers.
 Freedom House, an American think tank, reckons Hungary can no longer be called a democracy.

-Note: (This column was updated with results of the election’s first round.)